-On early models, the Electro 35, G and the early GT version the back opened via a latch on the camera side.
+On early models, the Electro 35, G, and the early GT version the back opened via a latch on the camera side.
 These models have an indentation on the back, for easy grip.
-From 2nd version, GT back opens via pulling the rewind crank.
+From the 2nd version, GT back opens via pulling the rewind crank.

 A sign of good health is the famous click that sounds just when you pull the winder.
 If the click is there you will surely hear it.
 If it is silent it can be fixed, see article.

 |Electro Half||Chrome||1965||PX640||CdS on front top||12 to 400||Cold||Latch||120 – /500||1.7/32||30.5mm||512|